Process payroll runs

 - In the Payroll Runs list, select the payroll run

-- Select Save in Dossier (in Paycheck Actions)
+- Choose the Save in Dossier action

 - Paychecks are saved as PDFs to each employee's dossier